Mike Bennett (wrestler): All Elite Wrestling / Ring of Honor (2022–present)

 Bennett made his All Elite Wrestling debut on the October 14, 2022, episode of Rampage, alongside Matt Taven and Maria Kanellis.

 Bennett made his return to Ring of Honor – now AEW's sister promotion – at Final Battle in December 2022, where he and Bennett lost to Top Flight.
 At Supercard of Honor in March 2023, The Kingdom completed in a "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, which was won by the Lucha Brothers.
 In April 2023, The Kingdom began a feud with Darius Martin and Action Andretti.
 In the same month The Kingdom defeated the duo.
 On May 18, The Kingdom faced Andretti and Martin in a Fight without Honor rematch, where they were defeated, ending their feud.
 In December 2023, Bennett and Matt Taven (wearing masks and billed as "The Devil's Masked Men") defeated MJF in a handicap match to win the ROH World Tag Team Championship for a third time.
 At Worlds End later that month, they revealed their identities, forming a new stable, the "Undisputed Kingdom", alongside Adam Cole, Roderick Strong, and Wardlow.

 On April 5, 2024 at Supercard of Honor, the duo successfully defended their titles against The Infantry (Carlie Bravo and Shawn Dean).
 On August 17 episode of Collision, Bennett and Taven lost their ROH World Tag Team Championships to Dustin Rhodes and Sammy Guevara.
 On the October 23 episode of Dynamite, Bennett and the rest of the Undisputed Kingdom turned babyface and reignited their feud with MJF, who was now a heel.

 After a brief absence from television, Bennett and Taven made their return as "The Kingdom" on the May 24 episode of Ring of Honor Wrestling, teaming with Spanish Announce Project (Angélico and Serpentico) in a losing effort against The Premier Athletes (Ariya Daivari and Tony Nese) and The Righteous (Dutch and Vincent).

-Return to NJPW (2024–present)

-Bennett and Taven, as the Undisputed Kingdom, made their return to NJPW for the first time since 2015 on November 8, 2024 at Fighting Spirit Unleashed, where they were defeated by Shingo Takagi and Yota Tsuji.
+In January 2026, Taven departed AEW due to his contract expiring, leaving Bennett as a singles wrestler.
+At Supercard of Honor on May 15, Taven and Bennett reunited, answering Bustah and the Brain's (Alec Price and Jordan Oliver) open challenge.